johiruddinsultan/electrumX/docs/protocol-basics.rst

 Block Headers
 -------------

-Originally Quantum clients would download all block headers and verify the chain of hashes and header difficulty in order to confirm the merkle roots with which to check transaction inclusion.
+Originally Electrum clients would download all block headers and verify the chain of hashes and header difficulty in order to confirm the merkle roots with which to check transaction inclusion.

-With the BTC and BCH chains now past height 500,000, the headers form over 40MB of raw data which becomes 80MB if downloaded as text from Quantum servers.
+With the BTC and BCH chains now past height 500,000, the headers form over 40MB of raw data which becomes 80MB if downloaded as text from Electrum servers.
 The situation is worse for testnet and coins with more frequent blocks.
-Downloading and verifying all this data on initial use would take several minutes, during which Quantum was non-responsive.
+Downloading and verifying all this data on initial use would take several minutes, during which Electrum was non-responsive.

 To facilitate a better experience for SPV clients, particularly on